emmt/OptimPackNextGen.jl/README.md

     end
 end
 ```
-Note the specific way the *clear* flag `clr` is managed to preserve the
+Note the specific way the *clear* flag `clr` is managed to preserve the good
-good properties of the interface and allow our implementation of the MAP
+properties of the interface and allow our implementation of the MAP cost
-cost function to be mixed itself with other functions.
-Also, as the
+function to be mixed itself with other functions.
+As the `fill!` method is
-`fill!` method is used to set all components of the gradient to zero, this
+used here to set all components of the gradient to zero, this method must
-method must exists for the type `T` of the variables.
+exists for the type `T` of the variables.

 ### Proximal operators